 Every year on the first working day of May, you have issued the Individual Tax Returns (BIR60).
 According to the law, you need to complete and send the tax return back to IRD within the first 30 days from the date of issue.
 Thanks to the IRD’s e-TAX services, you can also pay your taxes electronically.
 You just need to open a personal account with e-TAX services.
 If you are running your own business or have a partnership business or are a part of a corporation then you can file the Profit Tax Return (BIR52, BIR53 and BIR54).

 If you think that your income for the year is taxable but you are yet to receive your tax returns then you have four months to get in touch with the IRD.
-Contact with them and get your tax returns form before it is too late.
+Contact them and get your tax returns to form before it is too late.

 How to exempt yourself from taxes?